School of Computing. Dublin City University.

 I am an active local and family historian, and since 1983, I have done original research on a number of topics, families and houses in Irish, English and Scottish family history (including local history and motoring history).
 I have published on this, and one of the most interesting aspects is how to present this complex information online through hypertext.
-There are now over 1,100 pages of material, with probably that amount again still waiting to come online.
+There are now nearly 1,500 web pages of material, with probably 500 more still waiting to come online.
 It may take me 10 years to get all my information online.

 Updates to the project are at the Genealogy blog.